Key dates in the House impeachment inquiry into Trump

 DEC.
 4

-The House Judiciary Committee holds its first hearing in the impeachment inquiry while Trump attends a NATO conference in London.
+The House Judiciary Committee holds its first hearing in the impeachment inquiry while Trump was attending a NATO conference in London.

 DEC.
 5